ANN-HumLang/ANN-HumLang-tutorials/pythia/README.md

 However, the notebook should also work locally---though you would have to install the dependencies yourself.

 ## Running the notebook locally
 After cloning this repository, you should be able to open the notebook in, for example, VS Code.
-For installing the dependencies, you can create a virtual env (onl linux/mac) using:
+For installing the dependencies, you can create a virtual env (on linux/mac) using:
 ```
 python -m venv .venv
 source .venv/bin/activate